 And if you're looking for something super flexible to use in the real world at live gig, your best choice may be the Positive Grid Bias Amp, which features most of the flexibility of Positive Grid is known for, in a road-ready amp.

 Pros of Bias Amp 2

 Amp Room by Softube

 Amplify your guitar or bass to absolute perfection with Amp Room by Softube.
 Softube has a reputation for modeling vintage analog gear with painstaking detail and accuracy, and have created one of the best amp sims out there.

-Now, with the Amp Room plugin, you can access the best equipment in the world to create the highest quality guitar and bass sounds in a super-intuitive user interface.
+Now, with the Amp Room plugin, you can access the most legendary guitar amplifiers in the world to create the highest quality guitar and bass sounds in a super-intuitive user interface.

 Amp Room is THE solution if you’re a guitarist that loves Marshall amps.
 Softube has a long-standing partnership with Marshall, and has access to all of the best Marshall pieces which have been recorded with every beautiful nuance that encompasses the legendary Marshall sound, meaning you can open Amp Room in your favorite digital audio workstation and start shredding!

 The plugin comes fully equipped with amps, cabinets, mics, FX and the rest.
 One of the best things about Amp Room is that it lets you endlessly tweak your signal chain, creating parallel paths for super fat tones.
 Overall, this is a fantastic solution for any passionate guitar player who wants to take their recordings to the next level without having to buy a full Marshall (or many other companies) stack.